By Poonam Sharma

-In relationships that deteriorate over time, respect becomes
+In relationships that deteriorate over time, respect becomes increasingly

-your spouse names?
 Do you ever berate your partner in front of your friends or family?

 Do you consider how your spouse will be affected by your cruel comments

 or actions?
 Take stock of ways you or your spouse may cross the

 line of respect.
 Remember that without respect, love cannot survive.

 4. Accept and validate your partner.
 Recognize

 how much power you have to build up your spouse up or tear him or

 her down.
-You can help make your relationship a safe haven or
+You can help make your relationship a safe haven or hell

-try to understand his or her point of view.
+his or her point of view.
 Also, compliment your spouse for ways

 he or she supports you and your relationship.
 Itï¿½s easy to get so

 focused on what is wrong in a relationship that you miss what is